 #3 | The Museum Store

-We can for sure that the museum store looks more like a gallery rather than a mere store.
-It offers not only exclusive Armenian crafts and arts, but items and unique works from all over the world, by various artists, for example, Isamu Noguchi, Dale Chihuly and Andy Warhol.
+The museum store looks more like a gallery rather than a store.
+It offers not only exclusive Armenian crafts and arts, but items and unique works from all over the world by various artists, for example, Isamu Noguchi, Dale Chihuly and Andy Warhol.

 #4 | The Spectacular View From Cascade Yerevan